Kushalg07/AI-Child-Malnutrition-Detection-Transfer-Learning/README.md

-# 🧠 AI-Based Child Malnutrition Detection using Lightweight CNNs
+# 🧠 AI Model-Based Prediction of Malnutrition among Children Using Deep Learning Models with Transfer Learning

 Deep Learning framework for automated child nutritional status classification using **MobileNetV2** and **ShuffleNetV2** with transfer learning and Grad-CAM interpretability.